Glennpedley/CluelessDevOps/README.md

         run: echo 'Start!'
 ```

-From here on out will check others if have time.
+From here on out will check others if have time. <br>

+p/s for the messages to whatsapp chat, live, need to see the WHatsapp chat.
+Posted a picture here for visual effects.